 Pursuant to the Underwriting Agreement, Cowen purchased 3,749,996 shares of the Company's common stock and accompanying warrants at a price per share of \$3.20.
 The net proceeds to the Company were approximately \$10.9 million after deducting underwriting discounts and commissions and offering expenses.
 The sale of such shares and accompanying warrants closed on September 18, 2017.
-The warrants contain full ratchet anti-dilution protection upon the issuance of any common stock, securities convertible into common stock or certain other issuances at a price below the then existing exercise price of the warrants, with certain exceptions.
+The warrants contained full ratchet anti-dilution protection upon the issuance of any common stock, securities convertible into common stock or certain other issuances at a price below \$3.20, with certain exceptions.